inivekin/abosa/abosa.typ

 #set page(columns: 2)
 #code(numbers: true, firstnumber: 1472)[```none
-Would crystals defrag engines rev an break machine autonomy or wheels unwhirling wi maglev try maintain in isotopy?
+Would crystals defrag engines rev and break machine autonomy or wheels unwhirling with maglev try maintain in isotopy?
-I'd never know an never stay
+I'd never know and never stay
-in dragging spaces that drag on as I had landed on my way frae apex tae at hand dragon.
+in dragging spaces that drag on as I had landed on my way from apex to at hand dragon.
-Astride Aegis, nae more sundered, asserting I won't fall again, what merit hae this, I wondered in numbered seconds o sun's wane.
+Astride Aegis, no more sundered, asserting I won't fall again, what merit has this, I wondered in numbered seconds of sun's wane.
-I measured it one less than twice, an cut till all clippings were worn, an leisurely ingress o vice o idling slipped intae scorn.
+I measured it one less than twice, and cut till all clippings were worn, and leisurely ingress of vice of idling slipped into scorn.
-An having slept way past the morn wi sheets o wiry trims tucked tight, the morning swept its day on yawn before I could adjust tae light.
+And having slept way past the morn with sheets of wiry trims tucked tight, the morning swept its day on yawn before I could adjust to light.
-Wi yearned, diurnal vestiges
-a sun in retina is seared,
-as tattoo that colours ridges
-stains my tightened eyelids afeared.
+With yearned, diurnal vestiges a sun in retina is seared, as tattoo that colours ridges staining tightened eyelids afeared.
-"Could spurned deterrence so wary, in schizoid renunciation, let this intermediary be sallow representation o something that I had let rot an appreciate nau fading?"
+"Could spurned deterrence so wary, in schizoid renunciation, let this intermediary be sallow representation of something that I had let rot and appreciate now fading?"
-This I hae thought, nau that I'm fraught wi rot since I'd been degrading.
+This I had thought, now that I'm fraught with rot since I'd been degrading.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 1504)[```none
-The day ran long intae ev'ning
+The day ran long into ev'ning
-an what I sought in replacement,
+and what I sought in replacement,
-errything that I was dreaming
+ev'rything that I was dreaming
-effaced tae thinning abasement.
+effaced to thinning abasement.
-I left a wake o blinding thrash,
+I left a wake of blinding thrash,
 all I could break, I made silent.
-Alarms left fae my sake are ash
+Alarms left for my sake are ash
-o segment displays broke violent,
+of segment displays broke violent.
-repents fae my mistakes so rash
+Repents for my mistakes so rash
-would nae suffice an nae prevent
+would not suffice and not prevent
-a lake laden wi silicon trash,
+a lake laden with silicon trash,
 harshly bent, though it was well-meant.
 All that I learnt is what I took,
-an how I took, it wisnae brave,
+and how I took, it was not brave,
-but frae the sky, I spot a look,
+but from the sky, I spot a look,
 a peaceful gaze, stargazer's wave.
 "Like you, we know the night," they'd muse,
-a smile, a nod, a haun-held chin,
+a smile, a nod, a hand-held chin,
 "we'd choose the same, the way we lose
 is when we don't help others win.
 All that is solved, what we define
 convolve between localities,
-there's nae one curve we can enshrine
+there's no one curve we can enshrine,
-an parts aren't unitarities,
+these parts aren't unitarities.
 Let fine-grain theories interlink,
-its nae beholdent tae be this,
+it's not beholdent to be this,
-it nae cares what you know or think
+it cares none what you know or think
-its nae tae be but what it is."
+it's not to be but what it is."
-I weep a little, an I wave,
+I weep a little and I wave,
-on steep ascent, I turn an scout
+on steep ascent, I turn and scout
 while I observe the work I gave
 as that last star flickers on out.
 ```]